lewishowles/components/src/components/content/data-table/data-table.md

 |`headingClasses`|`string`|`""`|Classes to apply only to this column's heading.|
 |`cellClasses`|`string`|`""`|Classes to apply only to this column's cells.|
 |`columnClasses`|`string`|`""`|Classes to apply to both this column's heading and cells.|

+### `name`

+- type: `string`
+- default: `null`

+A unique name for this table.
+This will be used to store the user's preferences for how dense the table is, for example.
+Without a name, this option will not be available.
+The name will be used directly in `localStorage`, prefixed with `data-table:`, so should be safe to be viewed by users.

 ### `enableSearch`